 Prior to 2009 I concentrated mostly on more rare colors/patterns in bars/checks and barless.
-These colors included indigo, blue, silver, ash red, ash yellow, dominant opal and lavendar splashes.
+These colors included indigo, blue, silver, ash red, ash yellow, dominant opal and lavender splashes.
 I purchased a pair of ASRs at the 2009 ISPA show and brought back a deadly disease that wiped out 5 generations of my breeding program.
 It was hard to deal with this as I stood helpless.
 After a year of barely being able to look at the birds for lack of enthusiasm, I had several upstanding ET breeders offer their birds to me free of charge to help me get going in the breed again.
 Thank you many times over Joe Hammons and Greg Pola!
 I also purchased several birds from Scott Perrizo to help me in my bar/checks breeding.
-2010 did not see many young bred due to other commitments but in 2011 I am finally getting back in to the swing of things.
+I am finally getting back in to the swing of things.
 Darin Schlief, a long time friend and fellow ET breeder has kept prodding me in to getting excited about the birds again.
-And its working.
-So thanks Darin :)

 Three young Lavender Splashes from 2005.
 None are from the same parents.
 Two hens and the last is a cock.
 Their quality is continuing to get better!